 In that case, you will get relief from penalties and criminal prosecution.
 You can also get a 50% reduction in your interest charges.

 The CRA may consider various factors while evaluating an application for the Limited Program.
-They include-
+They include:

 - Attempts of avoidance of reporting foreign income

 - The dollar amount of dues, expenses, or income involved